hszzt/UAV-Semantic-Segmentation-with-DeepLabV3-ResNet50/README.md

 ### 1. Prepare Dataset

+The dataset is not included in this repository due to file size limitations and possible distribution restrictions.

-Place the dataset under the following directory:
+Please prepare the dataset in the following structure before running the code:

 ```text
 UAV_dataset/